ianbrandt/m2e-maven-dependency-plugin/README.md

 * Be mindful of your overwrite rules.
 Forcing an unpack for every IDE build could slow things down quite a bit.
 * If you unpack into an `outputDirectory` that generally also contains a lot of other resources, the workspace refresh could take longer than you'd want.
-Try to unpack archives into distinct output directories.
+Try to unpack artifacts into distinct output directories.

 ### How can I help the project? ###